Dr Madeleine Pownall

 Research interests

 I am an advocate for open scholarship and try to embed this into my teaching and research.
-I attended the Advanced Methods for Reproducible Science Workshop (hosted by the UK Reproducibility Network), which prompted a keen interest in the ongoing debates and discussions surrounding open science.
+I am particularly interested in ongoing debates and discussions surrounding the future of open science.
 More recently, my work considers how open science can be more inclusive, including to diverse methodologies and different groups of academics, and how open science conversations can strive to be more constructive.
+I am particularly interested in advovating for appropiate standards of rigour for qualitative researchers.

 Qualifications